Eye movement in reading: Early tracking technology

-Eye tracking device is a tool created to help measure eye and head movements.
+An eye-tracking device is a tool created to help measure eye and head movements.
 The first devices for tracking eye movement took two main forms: those that relied on a mechanical connection between participant and recording instrument, and those in which light or some other form of electromagnetic energy was directed at the participant's eyes and its reflection measured and recorded.
 In 1883, Lamare was the first to use a mechanical connection, by placing a blunt needle on the participant's upper eyelid.
 The needle picked up the sound produced by each saccade and transmitted it as a faint clicking to the experimenter's ear through an amplifying membrane and a rubber tube.
 The rationale behind this device was that saccades are easier to perceive and register aurally than visually.
 In 1889, Edmund B. Delabarre invented a system of recording eye movement directly onto a rotating drum by means of a stylus with a direct mechanical connection to the cornea.
 Other devices involving physical contact with the surface of the eyes were developed and used from the end of the 19th century until the late 1920s; these included such items as rubber balloons and eye caps.

 Mechanical systems suffered three serious disadvantages: questionable accuracy due to slippage of the physical connection, the considerable discomfort caused to participants by the direct mechanical connection (and consequently great difficulty in persuading people to participate), and issues of ecological validity, since participants' experience of reading in trials was significantly different from the normal reading experience.
 Despite these drawbacks, mechanical devices were used in eye movement research well into the 20th century.